Talk to a Local Visas Attorney

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-The K-1 visa, also known as the K-1 fiancé(e) visa may be used by United States citizens who wish to bring their prospective husbands or wives to the US with the intention of getting married.
-The K-1 Visa applies to both a fiancée and a fiancé of US citizens.
-A fiancée is a woman to whom a man is engaged to be married.
-A fiancé is a man to whom a woman is engaged to be married.
+The K-1 visa, also known as the fiancé(e) visa, may be used by United States citizens who wish to bring their prospective husbands or wives to the US with the intention of getting married.
+The K-1 Visa applies to both women and men.

 The US citizen must file a petition with the Department of Homeland Security’s US Citizenship and Immigration Services (USCIS) on behalf of the foreign fiancé(e).
 After the petition is approved, the fiancé(e) can obtain a K-1 visa, which is issued at a US embassy or consulate abroad.
 Minor children of fiancées can come with them to the US as they can be issued K-2 visas, which is the visa category for the minor children of a K-1 visa holder.

 Until the actual marriage takes place, the fiancé(e) is considered a nonimmigrant.
 A nonimmigrant is a foreign national, a citizen of a country other than the US, seeking to temporarily enter the US for a specific purpose.